cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 private void getAll(RoutingContext routingContext) {
   routingContext.response()
       .putHeader("content-type", "application/json; charset=utf-8")
-      .end(Json.encodePrettily(products.values()));
+      .end(Json.encodePrettily(readingList.values()));
 }
 ```

 Like every route handler, our method receives a `RoutingContext`.
 We populate the response by setting the `content-type` header and the actual content.
 To create the actual content, no need to compute the JSON string ourself.
 Vert.x provides the `Json` class mapping object to and from JSON String.
-So `Json.encodePrettily(products.values())` computes the JSON string representing the set of articles.
+So `Json.encodePrettily(readingList.values())` computes the JSON string representing the set of articles.

-We could have used `Json.encodePrettily(products`), but to make the JavaScript code simpler, we just return the set of articles and not an object containing `ID => Article` entries.
+We could have used `Json.encodePrettily(readingList`), but to make the JavaScript code simpler, we just return the set of articles and not an object containing `ID => Article` entries.

 With this in place, we should be able to retrieve the set of articles from our HTML page.
 Let’s try it: